Lake Effect Summary January 27-29, 2010

 multi-day event with frontal impact.

-This "event" was a close call in regards to getting a name as it was really split into three periods, none of which really had
+This event was split into three periods, none of which really had

 warning criteria amounts, but there was impact on consecutive morning commutes.

 The first two "periods" were very similar and involved southwest flows ahead of approaching cold front/troughs and cold enough

 air ahead of these fronts to force response off both Lakes on the southwest flows.
 The first from about midnight to shortly